KeleCant/Startup/README.md

  - Deleted the taste files
  - every page is created and present, functions are still not present
  - Login / Logout function added / redirect added
+ - Added redirect on addlocations page, I didnt add the store data feture becuse I never figured out how to do that regularly